22nd Infantry Regiment (United States): Operation Enduring Freedom

 2003-2004 deployment to Afghanistan: Operation mountain resolve.

 In January 2010, the battalion deployed to Afghanistan.
 There, they served across the country as advisers and trainers for the Afghan National Army in a wide variety of capacities.
 The battalion was awarded the Meritorious Unit Citation and the Joint Meritorious Unit Award in recognition for their efforts in improving ANA training and administration.
 In December 2010, the battalion returned home to Fort Drum, NY.
 The battalion returned to Afghanistan in late January 2013 taking elements of HHC, Co A, Co B, Co D, and Co E. The battalion served in RC East conducting combat operations throughout Ghazni Province, as well as manning OP Goekie.
-SSG Michael Ollis of Co B heroically lost his life during the defense of FOB Ghazni, and was awarded the Distinguished Service Cross, as well as the Polish Gold Medal.
+SSG Michael Ollis of Co B heroically lost his life during the defense of FOB Ghazni, and was awarded the Congressional Medal of Honor, as well as the Polish Gold Medal.
 The battalion returned to Fort Drum, NY from September through October 2013.